core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 At the same time, the security implications of delaying the rekeying process have to be carefully considered and understood before employing such security group policies.

 In fact, this comes at the cost of not continuously preserving backward and forward security, since group rekeying might not occur upon every single change in the OSCORE group membership.
-That is, most recently joined nodes would have access to the security material used prior to their joining, and thus be able to access past group communications protected with that security material.
-Similarly, until the OSCORE group is rekeyed, most recently left nodes would retain access to group communications protected with the existing security material.
+That is, recently joined nodes would have access to the security material used prior to their joining, and thus be able to access past group communications protected with that security material.
+Similarly, until the OSCORE group is rekeyed, recently left nodes would retain access to group communications protected with the existing security material.

 ### Source Authentication ### {#chap-security-considerations-sec-mode-sauth}